-About 220,000 years ago a violent eruption of the ancient supervolcano obliterated all life in its path and reshaped the landscape, leaving behind a 22-kilometre wide crater that is not filled by lake Rotorua.
-On a clear day, you can see the rim of the crater framing the town and the lake with a dark jagged line.
+About 220,000 years ago, a violent eruption of the ancient supervolcano obliterated all life in its path and reshaped the landscape, leaving behind a 22-kilometre-wide crater that is now filled by Lake Rotorua.
+On a clear day, you can see the crater’s rim framing the town and the lake with a dark, jagged line.

 If like me, you enjoy the extraordinary landscapes, then Rotorua will not leave you disappointed.
 The entire region is a full sensory experience.
-The sulphurous scent clings to the air, plumes of steam waft through the town’s streets and the surrounding countryside, boiling mud pools dot the city parks and hot springs erupt on the sidewalks as a constant reminder of just how thin the earth’s crust is underneath your feet.
+The sulphurous scent clings to the air, plumes of steam waft through the town’s streets and the surrounding countryside, boiling mud pools dot the city parks, and hot springs erupt on the sidewalks as a constant reminder of just how thin the earth’s crust is underneath your feet.

-The main park at Wai-O-Tapu can be explored via a network of three interconnected walking trails that meander between the visitor center to the milky-green Lake Ngakoro.
+The main park at Wai-O-Tapu can be explored via a network of three interconnected walking trails that meander between the visitor centre to the milky-green Lake Ngakoro.
 The first part of the walk follows an elevated walkway through an area of collapsed volcanic craters filled with boiling acidic hot springs and mud pools.

-The world’s largest hot spring, the Champagne Pool is a deep-green acidic pool rimmed with bright orange sinter terrace.
+The world’s largest hot spring, the Champagne Pool, is a deep-green acidic pool rimmed with a bright orange sinter terrace.
 It bubbles with carbon dioxide at 74 degrees Celsius at the surface and over 500 degrees below, churning up a mineral stew of gold, silver, mercury, sulphur and arsenic.
 In other words, you should really stick to the path.

 The nearby psychedelic-green love heart-shaped Roto Karikitea is much cooler but only slightly less acidic than sulphuric acid.